MaxWies/boki-benchmarks/experiments/scaling-compute-tier/nodes-vs-throughput/README.md

 ### Competitors ###

-* IndiLog: Starts with one compute node and scales to four
+* IndiLog: Starts with one compute node and scales to 2|4|6
 * Boki-Hybrid: One compute node maintains a complete local index.
-The other compute nodes must send remote index look-ups
+The other compute nodes (1|3|5) must send remote index look-ups

 ### Important Notes ###

-* Since Boki cannot dynamically scale, it is already started in the 4-node configuration where it would end up if it was able to dynamically scale
+* Since Boki cannot dynamically scale, it is already started in the (2|4|6)-node configuration where it would end up if it was able to dynamically scale
 * No log record caches
+* Statistics are collected by the log engines
 * For scaling, IndiLog receives a Zookeeper command that triggers IndiLog to activate the additional compute nodes